ArmFirmwareCrates/arm-pl011-uart/README.md

 ## Maintainers

-rust-spmc is a trustedfirmware.org maintained project.
+arm-pl011-uart is a trustedfirmware.org maintained project.
 All contributions are ultimately merged by the maintainers listed below.

 * Bálint Dobszay <balint.dobszay@arm.com>